bhisaac/5eFP/5eFP-SRD.md

 **_Two-­Handed._** This weapon requires two hands when you attack with it.

-**_Versatile._** This weapon can be used with one or two hands.
-A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee attack.
+~~**_Versatile._** This weapon can be used with one or two hands.
+A versatile weapon wielded in both hands deals an extra +1 damage.
+When a versatile weapon is transformed into a magic weapon, the magic property overrides the weapon's versatile property.~~

 #### Improvised Weapons
 Sometimes characters don’t have their weapons and have to attack with whatever is at hand.
 An improvised weapon includes any object you can wield in one or two hands, such as broken glass, a table leg, a frying pan, a wagon wheel, or a dead goblin.